Part 1: Early History

 Trinity Wesleyan has many generous, faithful people.
 God has enabled the church to pay off all indebtedness in record times, first the church building, then the Family Life Center .
 The mortgage burning was October 27, 2002.
 During the past year payment was completed on a 15- year loan of $45,000, which was taken in 2004 for major maintenance needs.
 Being completely debt free helps to allow the church give its focus to its purpose of “Embracing the Seeker, Equipping the Believer and Engaging the Culture.”

 At the same time the church has not lost its vision of the world’s evangelistic needs and for others nearby.
 In the entire North American Wesleyan Church we are 29th in per capita giving for world missions and 46th in the “100 Giving Churches”.
-In the Spring of 2007 the entire revival offering was donated to a nearby small local church.
-The goal for 2007-2008 in Faith Promise giving is $35,000.

 To God Be The Glory!